-Introduction: If hypertensive disorders of pregnancy (HDP) are diagnosed before term, the benefits of immediate delivery need to be weighed against the neonatal consequences of preterm delivery.
-If we are able to predict which women are at high risk of progression to severe disease, they could be targeted for delivery and maternal complications may be reduced.
+Introduction.
+If hypertensive disorders of pregnancy are diagnosed before term, the benefits of immediate delivery need to be weighed against the neonatal consequences of preterm delivery.
+If we are able to predict which women are at high risk of progression to severe disease, they could be targeted for delivery and maternal complications might be reduced.
 In addition, this may prevent unnecessary preterm births in women at low risk.
-Material and methods: We developed a prediction model using data from the HYPITAT-II trail, which evaluated immediate delivery versus expectant monitoring in women with non-severe HDP between 34 and 37 weeks of gestation.
+Material and methods.
+We developed a prediction model using data from the HYPITAT-II trail, which evaluated immediate delivery vs. expectant monitoring in women with nonsevere hypertensive disorders of pregnancy between 34 and 37 weeks of gestation.
 Univariate and multivariate logistic regression analysis were used to identify relevant variables from clinical and laboratory parameters.
-The performance of the resulting prediction model was assessed by ROC analysis, calibration and bootstrapping, using the average predicted probabilities.
-Results: We included 519 women of whom 115 (22.2%) developed severe HDP.
-The prediction model included: maternal age (OR 0.92 per year), gestational age (OR 0.87 per week), systolic blood pressure (OR 1.05 per mmHg), the presence of chronic hypertension (OR 2.4), platelet count (OR 0.996), creatinine (OR 1.02) and lactate dehydrogenase (OR 1.003).
-The model showed good fit (p = 0.64), fair discrimination (AUC 0.76, 95%CI 0.73 - 0.81, p < 0.001) and could stratify women in three risk groups of average, intermediate and high risk (predicted probabilities < 0.22, < 0.44 and > 0.45 respectively).
-Conclusion: In women with non-severe hypertension in pregnancy near term, progression to severe disease can be predicted.
+The performance of the resulting prediction model was assessed by receiver operating characteristic analysis, calibration and bootstrapping, using the average predicted probabilities.
+Results.
+We included 519 women, 115 (22.2%) of whom developed severe hypertensive disorders of pregnancy.
+The prediction model included: maternal age (odds ratio 0.92 per year), gestational age (odds ratio 0.87 per week), systolic blood pressure (odds ratio 1.05 per mmHg), the presence of chronic hypertension (odds ratio 2.4), platelet count (odds ratio 0.996), creatinine (odds ratio 1.02) and lactate dehydrogenase (odds ratio 1.003).
+The model showed good fit (p = 0.64), fair discrimination (area under the curve 0.76, 95% confidence interval 0.73-0.81, p < 0.001) and could stratify women in three risk groups of average, intermediate and high risk (predicted probabilities <0.22, <0.44 and >0.45, respectively).
+Conclusion.
+In women with non-severe hypertension in pregnancy near term, progression to severe disease can be predicted.
 This model requires external validation before it can be applied in practice.

-Keywords

-Clinical prediction model; preeclampsia; gestational hypertension; chronic hypertension; high-risk pregnancy.

-Abbreviations

-CI, confidence interval.

-ALT alanine transaminase

-AST aspartate transaminase

-AUC, area under the curve

-BP, blood pressure;

-HELLP, hemolysis, elevated liver enzymes, and low platelets;

-HYPITAT trial, HYpertension and Preeclampsia Intervention Trial in the Almost Term patient;
+Abbreviations: ALT, alanine transaminase; AST, aspartate transaminase; AUC, area under the curve; BP, blood pressure; CI, confidence interval; HDP, hypertensive disorders of pregnancy; HELLP, hemolysis, elevated liver enzymes, and low platelets; HYPITAT trial, HYpertension and Preeclampsia Intervention Trial in the Almost Term patient; LDH, lactate dehydrogenase; ROC curve, receiver operating characteristic curve.

-HDP, hypertensive disorders of pregnancy

-LDH lactate dehydrogenase

-ROC curve receiver operating characteristic curve.

-Key Message

-In women with non-severe hypertensive disorders of pregnancy late preterm or near term, unnecessary preterm births and progression to severe disease might be prevented by using a model to predict progression to severe hypertensive disorders of pregnancy.